ivangfr/okta-springboot-react/README.md

   {"content":[{"id":"uISqEWsBpDcNLtN2kZv3","title":"Expert Java Developer - Cloud","company":"Microsoft","logoUrl"...}
   ```

-  > **Note:** If you are using the person `luigi.bros@test.com`, you will not be able to create/update/delete a job because it doesn't have the required role for it.
+  > **Note**: If you are using the person `luigi.bros@test.com`, you will not be able to create/update/delete a job because it doesn't have the required role for it.

 ## Using jobs-api with Swagger

 - First, get the access token as explained in [`Getting Access Token`](#getting-access-token) section.

-- Open `jobs-api` Swagger website http://localhost:8080/swagger-ui.html
+- Open `jobs-api` Swagger website http://localhost:8080/swagger-ui/index.html

 - Click `Authorize` button.
 Paste the access token in the `Value` field.
 Then, click `Authorize` and `Close` to finalize.

 - Done!
 You can now access the sensitive endpoints.

-> **Note:** If you are using the person `luigi.bros@test.com`, you will not be able to create/update/delete a job because it doesn't have the required role for it.
+> **Note**: If you are using the person `luigi.bros@test.com`, you will not be able to create/update/delete a job because it doesn't have the required role for it.

 ## Shutdown